cs-ed/edtech-plan-afrewin/README.md

 ### Golden Valley High School

 Golden Valley High School is one of six comprehensive high schools in the Merced Union High School District.
 Located in the central San Joaquin Valley, the district serves approximately 10,500 students from the Merced, Atwater, and Livingston communities.
 There are 13 feeder school districts for the entire high school district.
-Golden Valley's approximately 1850 students come from of seven of those feeder districts.
+Golden Valley's approximately 1850 students come from schools in seven of those feeder districts.

 School Demographics by Ethnicity:
 * Hispanic/Latino - 68.2%
 * White - 13.62%
 * Asian - 9.93%